Do you want to explore Bulgaria? This 5-day road trip itinerary will show you some of the must-see places in Bulgaria!

 But I bet you didn’t know that Plovdiv is one of Europe’s oldest inhabited cities (since 4000 B.C.).

-It was conquered by many throughout its history and its architectural landmarks stand proof for that – Thracian, Greek, Roman, Byzantine and Ottoman empires.
+It was conquered by many throughout its history, and its architectural landmarks stand proof for that – the Thracian, Greek, Roman, Byzantine, and Ottoman empires.

 What to visit in Plovdiv?